olalie57/PML/PAW.md

 Building a Random Forests Classification Model
 ----------------------------------------------
 Random forests is known to be one of the best among classification algorithms.
 I have chosen to use five-fold cross validation.
-Using five-fold or ten-fold cross-validation have been shown empirically to yield test error rate estimates that suffer neither from excessively high bias nor from very high variance (ref. page 184 http://www-bcf.usc.edu/~gareth/ISL/) This rf model gives a 99.3% accuracy.
+Using five-fold or ten-fold cross-validation have been shown empirically to yield test error rate estimates that suffer neither from excessively high bias nor from very high variance (ref. page 184 http://www-bcf.usc.edu/~gareth/ISL/) This rf model gives a 99.3% &plusmn;0.2% (95% CI) accuracy for the testing data implying an out of sample error of 0.7%.

 ```r
 ## configure parallel processing